-This long but relatively easy trail on California Water Service Company property joins Huddart and Wunderlich County Parks.
+This long but easy trail on California Water Service Company property joins Huddart and Wunderlich County Parks.
 It mainly seems to be used by joggers combining the trails in the two parks.
-The most interesting part of the trail is a little-known little patch of upland old-growth redwoods about two miles in.
+The most interesting part of the trail is a small, little-known patch of upland old-growth redwoods about two miles in.

 The trail starts by contouring along a steep second-growth redwood-covered hillside above Squealer Gulch.
 The trail soon leaves both the gulch and the redwoods behind and crosses over to Bear Gulch.

-The first grove is small and densely wooded.
-The second is larger, more open, and more scenic.
+The first grove is small and densely wooded; the second is larger and more open.
 The biggest redwoods are only about 5 feet in diameter, but they’re clearly bigger and more varied in size than the second-growth redwoods before and after the grove.
 The old-growth redwoods also have the distinctive light color of old growth, and some of them have have deep "goosepen" openings caused by repeated fires over a long period of time.
 The redwoods grow on a steep hillside that at one point is quite open.

 Near the end of the trail, a few houses appear and the woods change to second-growth redwoods.
 The trail switchbacks downhill to avoid a privately-owned parcel, then climbs again, crossing a driveway, to reach the boundary of Wunderlich County Park.

-© 2017 David Baselt
+© 2017, 2022 David Baselt